valenjet/upskill-in-testing-with-csharp/manuscript/ch03/chapter03.md

 The test method naming convention fits a readability pattern and clearly communicates the intention of the test.
 The following are examples of test methods that follow the naming convention:

-- `Test_ComputePayment_WithProvidedLoanData_ExpectProperPaymentAmount`
+* `Test_ComputePayment_WithProvidedLoanData_ExpectProperAmount`
-- `Test_ApproveLoan_WhenLoanDataIsValid_ExpectLoanSaveCalledExactlyOnce`
+* `Test_ApproveLoan_WhenLoanDataIsValid_ExpectLoanSaveCalledExactlyOnce`
-- `Test_ComputeBalance_WithNegativeBalanceScenarios_ExpectOutOfRangeError`
+* `Test_ComputeBalance_ForNegativeBalanceScenarios_ExpectOutOfRangeException`

 This test method naming convention is used by the code samples and throughout the book.

 The important principle is to establish a naming convention that clearly states how the system-under-test is expected to behave under the conditions arranged by the test.

+#### Namespaces

+The naming convention starts by using the same namespace as the class-under-test and adds a prefix.
+The prefix has two terms; the word `Tests` and a category for the tests.
+Both terms are separated by a period.
+Categories that you might use include names like `Unit`, `Surface`, or `Stability`.
+An example of the name of an assembly with integration tests is `Tests.Integration.Lender.Slos.Dal.dll`.

+Adding the word `Tests` to the beginning of every namespace may seem redundant; however, it is important for several key reasons.
+Test assemblies that begin with `Tests.*` ...
+* Are clearly understood as being for testing use only.
+* Can easily be sorted from production assemblies, allowing you to prevent test assemblies from going into production.
+* Can be discovered by convention in build scripts and other CI techniques.
+* Can be excluded, through the use of wild-carding, from code coverage tools and other program analysis.

+The category name is also important because various testing categories have different setup and configuration requirements.
+The namespace lets everyone know what to expect:
+* `Tests.Unit.*` require absolutely no setup or configuration and must execute quickly.
+Unit tests must always run as automated tests.
+* `Tests.Integration.*` require significant setup and configuration.
+These tests should be run manually.
+* `Tests.Seam.*` are specialized automated integration tests, called seam tests.
+These require a one-time setup and configuration, but can be run by developers as automated integration tests.
+* `Tests.Stability.*` require setup and configuration and are normally performed after deployment on an integration server.
+These tests should run automatically by the CI server.

+Choose a test project and assembly name to be consistent with these namespaces to reap the benefits of this convention.

 #### Test Classes

 When maintaining test code, you will need to quickly locate all tests for a specific class.
 In order to do this, take the name of the class you want to write tests for and, in the test project, create a *Test Class* with the same name prefixed with `Test`.
+This naming convention uses a `Test+<ClassUnderTest>` format.

-For a class called `ScaleConverter`, create a test class in your test project named `TestScaleConverter`.
-This test class should be saved in a file names `TestScaleConverter.cs`.
+For the class-under-test named `StudentDal`, create a test class in your test project named `TestStudentDal`.
+This test class should be saved in a file named `TestStudentDal.cs`.

 The one-test-class-per-class pattern mentioned in [xUnit Test Patterns: Refactoring Test Code](http://xunitpatterns.com/Testcase%20Class%20per%20Class.html) by Gerard Meszaros "is a good starting point when we don't have very many Test Methods or we are just starting to write tests for our [system under test]."
 There are other patterns, but let's stick to this one.